git-commit-id/git-commit-id-maven-plugin/README.md

 Getting SNAPSHOT versions of the plugin
 ---------------------------------------
 If you really want to use **snapshots**, here's the repository they are deployed to.
-But I highly recommend using only stable versions, from maven central... :-)
+But I highly recommend using only stable versions, from Maven Central... :-)

 ```xml
 <pluginRepositories>